How can you prepare for Medicare initial enrollment? This is where we can help.

 · How to use resources like the AARP Medicare Enrollment ℠ Guide to walk you through the process and find support.

-PLUS, you’ll also hear about the work of AARP Vermont.
+PLUS, you’ll also hear about the work of AARP Louisiana.
 Sign up for this free virtual seminar – which you can watch live from your computer – today.

 SIGN ME UP! »